Chicago attorneys reach $5.8 million settlement in lawsuit over claims of racism at Water Department

 According to that probe, the emails included racist jokes about former President Barack Obama, the Black Lives Matter movement, and Black NASCAR drivers.

-Another email with the subject line "Black NASCAR Drivers?" listed 10 reasons "there are no black NASCAR drivers," including: "Pistol won't stay under front seat," "Engine noise drowns out the rap music," and "They keep trying to carjack Dale Earnhardt Jr."
+Another email with the subject line "Black NASCAR Drivers?" listed 1tenreasons "there are no black NASCAR drivers," including: "Pistol won't stay under front seat," "Engine noise drowns out the rap music," and "They keep trying to carjack Dale Earnhardt Jr."

 Another email between two city employees stated "I really need to get out in the woods again if not to just be with the critters, but also to eradicate all the BLM idiots and all the bull**** from the idiots and criminals that back these."